payments industry landscape

 • ISOs – Independent Sales Organizations sell payment processing services on behalf of an issuing bank.

-• P2P – Peer-to-Peer payment in an app via which users can transfer money to friends and family by seamlessly linking an account to the app.
-Examples of such apps include Paypal, Venmo, etc.
+• P2P – Peer-to-peer payment in an app allows users to transfer money to friends and family by seamlessly linking an account to the app.
+Examples of such apps include PayPal, Venmo, etc.

-In the future, more entrants are expected into the payments ecosystem offering more innovations and expanded payment options.
+In the future, more entrants are expected to enter the payments ecosystem, offering more innovations and expanded payment options.
 Below are some key trends that are rapidly developing in the industry.

 Less Cash